You are here

 Investigative Documents

-Medical Report - Drugs Known to Cause Calculogenesis - Nephrolithiasis [MR9054] Preliminary questions [11106]
+Medical Report - Drugs Known to Cause Calculogenesis - Nephrolithiasis [MR9054]

-11212 — the veteran has established the causal connection between the identified illness or injury which materially contributed to the treatment with the drug known to play a role in calculogenesis in the urinary tract and VEA service for the clinical onset of the condition under consideration.
+the treatment with the drug known to play a role in calculogenesis in the urinary tract continued for at least 90 days before the clinical onset of the condition under consideration.

 or

-11214 — the veteran has established the causal connection between the identified illness or injury which materially contributed to the treatment with the drug known to play a role in calculogenesis in the urinary tract and eligible service for the clinical onset of the condition under consideration.
+11214the veteran has established the causal connection between the identified illness or injury which materially contributed to the treatment with the drug known to play a role in calculogenesis in the urinary tract and eligible service for the clinical onset of the condition under consideration.

 Clinical onset and operational service [11213]

-11215 — the identified illness or injury, which materially contributed to the veteran's treatment with the drug known to play a role in calculogenesis in the urinary tract for at least 90 days, is causally related to operational service.
+11215the identified illness or injury, which materially contributed to the veteran's treatment with the drug known to play a role in calculogenesis in the urinary tract for at least 90 days, is causally related to operational service.

 Clinical onset and eligible service [11214]

-11216 — the identified illness or injury, which materially contributed to the veteran's treatment with the drug known to play a role in calculogenesis in the urinary tract for at least 90 days, is causally related to eligible service.
+11216the identified illness or injury, which materially contributed to the veteran's treatment with the drug known to play a role in calculogenesis in the urinary tract for at least 90 days, is causally related to eligible service.